 Dashboard developers can display scale values on the gadget.
 Set a limit on the displayed value by setting a minimum and maximum value to the Scale.
 For example, if the gadget is showing scale values up to 2000 but the actual value is less than 1000, you can set the maximum value of the scale to be 1200.

-Change the appearance of the gadget using the Region and Tick Marks options, as shown in Figure 4-69.
+Change the appearance of the gadget using the Region and Tick Marks options.